jackwimbish/tenorwisp/_docs/codebase_review.md

 The application is now a functional prototype with a sophisticated, dual-backend architecture.

+-   **Live Public Discussion UI:** The placeholder UI for the public discussion feature has been replaced with a fully functional, live, and interactive implementation.
+    -   **Real-Time Thread Display:** The `PublicThreadsScreen` now uses a `StreamBuilder` to listen to the `public_threads` collection, displaying a live list of all AI-generated discussions.
+    -   **Interactive Thread Detail:** The `ThreadDetailScreen` provides a complete chat-like experience.
+It uses a `StreamBuilder` to display all posts in a thread in real-time and includes a text input field for users to submit their own comments.
+    -   **Polished Post Widget:** A new, reusable `PostBubble` widget has been created to give the discussion threads a polished look.
+It intelligently distinguishes between AI-generated "starter" posts and regular user comments, applying unique styling and avatars to each.
+    -   **Robust SVG Support:** The `PostBubble` widget was enhanced to correctly render user avatars in SVG format (from DiceBear) by adding the `flutter_svg` package and implementing a robust URL parsing check.

 -   **Service-Oriented Refactoring:** Core features like real-time chat and user submissions have been refactored to use a service-oriented architecture, significantly improving code quality.
     -   **Dependency Injection:** The `get_it` package was introduced as a service locator to manage dependencies, decoupling UI components from the services they consume.
     -   **Centralized Business Logic:** All direct Firestore calls have been moved out of the widgets and into dedicated service classes (e.g., `ChatService`, `SubmissionService`).
 This makes the logic reusable, testable, and easier to maintain.